Inca Trail to Machu Picchu Extended Package

 Day 9

 This morning we will have our last Peruvian breakfast in Cusco and say our good-byes before heading to the airport.
 From here you can continue exploring Peru on your own or have a flight booked to return home.
-For our Machu Picchu Treks you can depart Cusco any time on this final day.
-Service ends after transportation to the airport.
+You may depart Cusco any time on this final day.

 Click on a date to register.
 You can also click here to request new dates or book through customer service.